-In addition to voting directly, you can also tell your financial advisor or mutual fund manager how to vote your shares (and why).
-If you have a financial manager who buys and sells shares for you, let them know how you want them to cast your vote.
-If your financial advisor does not follow your instructions on how to vote, then it’s probably time to find someone who will!
+If you don’t want to vote directly, you can also tell your financial advisor or mutual fund manager how to vote your shares (and why).
+If they don’t follow your instructions on how to vote, it’s probably time to find someone who will!

 What if your shares in a company are held in a mutual fund?
 Technically you don’t own shares in the corporation, but you do own shares in the mutual fund that does.
 Mutual fund managers often don’t vote, but if they do, they typically vote based on the company’s recommendations.
 To influence how they vote, write to them directly or reach out to the investor relations department.

 The Big Picture